trainb0y/FabriHUD/README.md

 ### Contributions
 All contributions are welcome, including translations.
 The source code is licensed under MIT.
 If you have a feature request or run into an issue, please report it on the [GitHub](https://giithub.com/trainb0y/FabriHUD).
-For help join https://discord.gg/C3x47vB2vg or DM @trainb0y#7688
+For help join [the Discord](https://discord.gg/PPCvtMTXvP).

 Thanks to [Configurate](https://github.com/SpongePowered/Configurate) and [SpruceUI](https://github.com/LambdAurora/SpruceUI) for the exellent libraries.
 #### Disclaimer: This is my first real attempt at making a mod, so I make no promises to code quality and best practices.
 However, if issues arise I'll do my best to fix them.